echo1097/routerchat/README.md

 ## AI usage disclaimer

-I used AI to support my development of this project, as I am not the most adept web developer.
-AI was used to help me write the documentation for this project as well.
+AI was used to support development and documentation for this project.
+All code and documentation were reviewed by myself before being published.

 ## How to set up